Franco-Provençal: Classification

-A philological classification for Franco-Provençal published by Ruhlen (1987, pp. 325–326) is as follows:
+A philological classification for Franco-Provençal published by Ruhlen (1987) is as follows:

 Indo-Hittite → Indo-European → Italic → Latino-Faliscan → Romance → Continental → Western → Gallo-Iberian-Romance → Gallo-Romance → North → Franco-Provençal.

 History

 Franco-Provençal emerged as a Gallo-Romance variety of Latin.
 The linguistic region comprises east-central France, western portions of Switzerland, and the Aosta Valley of Italy with the adjacent alpine valleys of the Piedmont.
 This area covers territories once occupied by pre-Roman Celts, including the Allobroges, Sequani, Helvetii, Ceutrones, and Salassi.
 By the fifth century, the region was controlled by the Burgundians.
 Federico Krutwig has also suggested a Basque substrate in the toponyms of the easternmost Valdôtain dialect.

 Franco-Provençal is first attested in manuscripts from the 12th century, possibly diverging from the langues d'oïl as early as the eighth–ninth centuries (Bec, 1971).
 However, Franco-Provençal is consistently typified by a strict, myopic comparison to French, and so is characterized as "conservative".
 Thus, commentators such as Désormaux consider "medieval" the terms for many nouns and verbs, including pâta "rag", bayâ "to give", moussâ "to lie down", all of which are conservative only relative to French.
 As an example, Désormaux, writing on this point in the foreword of his Savoyard dialect dictionary, states:

 The antiquated character of the Savoyard patois is striking.
 One can note it not only in phonetics and morphology, but also in the vocabulary, where one finds numerous words and directions that clearly disappeared from French.

 Franco-Provençal failed to garner the cultural prestige of its three more widely spoken neighbors: French, Occitan, and Italian.
 Communities where speakers lived were generally isolated from each other because of the mountains.
 In addition, the internal boundaries of the entire speech area were divided by wars and religious conflicts.

 France, Switzerland, the Franche-Comté (part of the Spanish Monarchy), and the duchy, later kingdom, ruled by the House of Savoy politically divided the region.
 The strongest possibility for any dialect of Franco-Provençal to establish itself as a major language died when an edict, dated 6 January 1539, was confirmed in the parliament of the Duchy of Savoy on 4 March 1540 (the duchy was partially occupied by France since 1538).
 The edict explicitly replaced Latin (and by implication, any other language) with French as the language of law and the courts (Grillet, 1807, p.
 65).

 The name Franco-Provençal (franco-provenzale) is due to Graziadio Isaia Ascoli (1878), chosen because the dialect group was seen as intermediate between French and Provençal.
 Franco-Provençal dialects were widely spoken in their speech areas until the 20th century.
 As French political power expanded and the "single-national-language" doctrine was spread through French-only education, Franco-Provençal speakers abandoned their language, which had numerous spoken variations and no standard orthography, in favor of the culturally prestigious French.